01-edu/public/subjects/devops/play-with-containers/README.md

 (prerequisites, configuration, setup, usage, etc.).

 ### Bonus

+Use your `crud-master` services for the solution of this project.

 If you complete the mandatory part successfully, and you still have free time, you can implement anything that you feel deserves to be a bonus.